wanadev/obsidian-http-request/doc/proxyfied-requests.md

 # Proxyfied Requests

-Proxyfied Request are HTTP request that are send to a proxy server that will forward them to the destination server.
-This can be useful when you want to retrieve assets from random sites and avoiding CORS.
+Proxyfied Request are HTTP requests that are sent to a proxy server that will forward them to the destination server.
+This can be useful when you want to retrieve assets from random sites and avoid CORS.

 ## Proxy Server

-To use proxyfied request, your server must run a proxy that must be accessible on the **same orgine** (same domaine, port and protocol) that the application page.
+To use proxyfied requests, your server must run a proxy that must be accessible on the **same origin** (same domain, port and protocol) as the application page.

 Obsidian Proxy Server is not a standalone application but a middleware that can